Meet the Staff

-As the ADRL, Jill assists in the overall supervision and direction for the department, directly supervises and mentors professional staff, coordinates staff trainings and assists in student conduct matters.
+As the ADRL, Amanda assists in the overall supervision and direction for the department, directly supervises and mentors professional staff, coordinates staff trainings, and assists in student conduct matters.

-Area Coordinators (AC)/Resident Directors (RD) — The ACs and RDs are professional staff members which assist residents with personal and academic concerns, supervise the student staff, promote intentionally designed programs and the overall management of the residence hall in pursuit of the mission of the department.
+The RDs are professional staff members who assist residents with personal and academic concerns, supervise the student staff, and promote intentionally designed programs and the overall management of the residence hall in pursuit of the mission of the department.

 Resident Director, Bodine